-The diagnosis is made by a simple clinical test-hooking maneuver, during which the clinician’s fingers are placed under the affected rib margin and pull forward.
+The diagnosis is made by a simple clinical test-hooking maneuver, during which the clinician’s fingers are placed under the affected rib margin and pulled forward.
 If this reproduces the pain, clicking or a moving sensation the test is positive (4).

 How long does it take for a slipped rib to heal?

-It’s very common for athletes involved in contact sports to get a slipped rib.
-Trauma causes stretching and sometimes tearing of the ligament attachments of the rib, creating the instability.
-We also see this in many of our motor vehicle accident patients, caused by the seat belt and/or airbag.
 Once damaged, it can take several weeks to resolve (4-12 weeks).
 After 3 months, if the rib continues to be problematic it’s unlikely that it will heal on its own.